-- Partner with the International Society of Cellular Therapy (ISCT) on the ISCT Presidential Task Force on the Use of Unproven Cellular Therapies project (Section 4.4.2.3).
-Mickey Koh was appointed one of three Co-Chairs for this project. - Survey of laboratory practices related to the use of non-cryopreserved autologous HCT products. - The committee also helped with the planning of the 2022 WBMT workshop and symposium in Pakistan. - Mickey Koh was invited to participate as an expert in the WHO 3 day meeting (7th to 9th Feb 2022) on "Consultation of the White Paper on Regulatory Convergence of Cell and Gene Therapy Products".
+- Partner with the International Society of Cellular Therapy (ISCT) on the ISCT Presidential Task Force on the Use of Unproven Cellular Therapies. - Survey of laboratory practices related to the use of non-cryopreserved autologous HCT products.

+• The committee also helped with the planning of the 2022 WBMT workshop and symposium in Pakistan.

-The Graft Processing and Cellular Therapy Committee identified the following projects for action in 2022:
+The Graft Processing and Cellular Therapy Committee identified the following projects for action in 2023: